 It’s a classic catch-22 for a new Amazon seller: you need sales to get ratings and reviews, but you need ratings and reviews to get sales.
 So while the PPC campaign is ticking over, I’m doing a number of other things – some organic (free) and some paid – to generate hype and interest (and reviews, ratings and sales).

 I’ll report back on what I did and how they worked in a week or two.
 In the meantime, good luck out there!
 The world is waiting to meet your product!

 So with some sales starting to come through quite regularly every few days, with a few gaps in between, I’m seeing decent sales volumes and have 3 five-star reviews so far.
 Score!
 A bunch of orders have been delivered this week, so I’m looking forward to many more reviews coming through from users, especially as users start to find and order my products organically – which has started to happen this week as well.

 Here’s a quick snapshot of my sales graph this week, taken from the Amazon Seller Central mobile app:

-My focus now is optimize (with a bunch of new photos that’ll arrive this weekend), scale (more reviews, more sales, repeat) and register a trademark for my brand so that I can fight off hijackers with even greater ease (something that cropped up today for the first time!) and enroll in the Amazon Brand Registry.
+My focus now is to optimize (with a bunch of new photos that’ll arrive this weekend), scale (more reviews, more sales, repeat) and register a trademark for my brand so that I can fight off hijackers with even greater ease (something that cropped up today for the first time!) and enrol in the Amazon Brand Registry.
 In their own words, this is what the ABR offers sellers:

 “Amazon Brand Registry helps you protect your registered trademarks on Amazon and create an accurate and trusted experience for customers.
 Your enrollment in the Amazon Brand Registry provides access to powerful tools including proprietary text and image search, predictive automation based on your reports of suspected intellectual property rights violations, and increased authority over product listings with your brand name.”